Rail Wars!: Characters

-While originally he wanted a peaceful life as a driver, he ended as the leader of the Fourth Guard Squad.
-He is a big train fan and he's very knowledgeable about all types and models.
+While originally, he wanted a peaceful life as a driver, he ended up as the leader of the Fourth Guard Squad.
+He is a big train fan, and he is very knowledgeable about all types and models.
 When he was young, he nearly fainted from gastritis, after he took a picture of a passing train.
+He rarely takes risks but listens to everyone during a crisis.